odddollar/Language-benchmarks/README.md

 All benchmarks must use the same basic algorithm/method.
 E.g. The Go factor benchmark must use the same algorithm as the Python factor benchmark.

 Benchmarks must end with a message that says how long the benchmark took to complete.

+All language directories must contain a README.md file with instructions on how to compile/run the benchmarks.

 ### Contributing